Running a competition using Helm Tickets

 If Helm is sent queries from attendees or potential attendees regarding how the event is run, we will forward these to you to answer.
 Of course, however, Helm will continue to offer purchase or generalised website accessibility support as always.

 Please note: We reserve the right to pause, cancel or refund all tickets sold, by any event in breach of the conditions laid out by Helm Tickets.
-Helm Tickets only provide helpful information surrounding the listing of your event and do not warrant, nor provide legal advice.
+Helm Tickets only provides helpful information surrounding the listing of your event and this does not warrant or count as providing legal advice.
 If you are unsure then please consult a solicitor for the legalities surrounding your event.